 Impressive Power and Poise

-The Genesis G90 now comes standard with the 5.0-litre V8 engine rated at 420 horsepower and mated to an eight-speed ZF automatic transmission, with an all-wheel drive system developed by Ontario’s Magna.
+The Genesis G90 now comes standard with the 5.0-litre V8 engine rated at 420 horsepower and mated to an eight-speed, second-generation Shiftronic automatic transmission, developed internally, with an all-wheel drive system by Ontario’s Magna.
 The 365-horsepower, twin-turbocharged 3.3-litre V6 is available as a special order only.
 While pricing is down to just over $86,000, this model gets smaller front brake discs (360 mm vs. 375 mm) and lacks the infinitely adjustable rear seats.

 On the road, the front occupants enjoy supreme comfort and an impeccable driving position.
 The ride is wonderfully smooth and quiet thanks to dual-layer acoustic glass, noise-cancelling wheels and more.
 However, when the pavement gets rougher and more uneven, the G90 starts to shake a bit and this is particularly felt in the rear.
 Air springs could fix that, but the price would inevitably go up.